Welcome to the Coffeemill Cafe

 A Dedicated Solo Player Mode

-Instead of simply going through the game alone, now you can fully immerse yourself in the world of Trader’s Journey by playing as an “Archivist,” a unique trader looking to document and piece together the many mysteries of the land of Arden.
+Instead of simply playing through the game alone, now you can fully immerse yourself in the world of Trader’s Journey by playing as an “Archivist,” a unique trader looking to document and piece together the many mysteries of the land of Arden.
 As an Archivist, you’ll use the Archivist Journal to jot down and keep track of your character (carried over multiple playthroughs), the enemies you’ve defeated, and the journeys you’ve completed.

 When you finish a game, record your equipped cards in the journal or a separate sheet of paper--these will be kept.
-Then, gather the cards in your hand and combine the total prices of every card; these cards will be discarded, but the total will be how many coins your character starts the game with next playthrough.
+Then, gather the cards in your hand and combine the total prices of every card; these cards will be discarded, but the total price will determine how many coins your character starts the game with next playthrough.

 Every single piece of artwork in the game is being redrawn to create a more cohesive (and better looking) game!
 In short, any rotated pieces of pixel art have been adjusted and / or resized to fit within the pixel grid of the background art.
 Some designs are also being completely overhauled.
 This is taking quite a bit of time (as there’s over 250 unique cards!), but has been incredibly rewarding and satisfying.
 Here’s a sneak peek at just a few of these upgrades: